Effect of the degree of an initial mutant in Moran processes in structured populations: Fixation and extinction times - discussion

-Panels (a) in Fig.\ref{fixtimee} and Fig.\ref{extimee} illustrate the number of times there are $i$ mutants in the population starting with one mutant, while panels (b) demonstrate how long it takes a single mutant to take over $i$ nodes in a network ($T_i$) before extinction and fixation respectively.
-For a single mutant to be fixed, the Moran process must pass from the state with $i$ mutants.
-Thus, $T_i$ is the time needed for a single mutant to be fixed minus the time needed for $i$ mutants to be fixed.
+Denote by $T_j^e$ and $T_j^f$ the expected time it takes a single mutant to take over $j$ nodes in a network before extinction and fixation respectively.
+For a single mutant to be fixed, the Moran process must pass through the state with $j$ mutants.
+Thus, $T_j^f$ is the time needed for a single mutant to be fixed minus the time needed for $j$ mutants to be fixed \cite{mehdi2}.
 Therefore we have,

-We observe that the process before extinction spend most of time in states with few mutants.
+We have performed stochastic simulations to see how accurate these analytical formulas are.
+For $t_1^f$ and $t_1^e$ we use our analytical approximation in (\ref{fie3}) and (\ref{exe3}).
+Panels (a) in Fig. \ref{fixtimee} and Fig. \ref{extimee} show the expected number of times, the population started with one mutant passes through the state with $j$ mutants before fixation and extinction respectively while panels (b) show the value of $T_j^f$ and $T_j^e$.
+The results are for the ER network with a size of $500$ and an average degree of $8$.
+We present here only results for the ER network, results for the BA network are the same.
+We observe that the process before extinction spends most of its time in states with few mutants.
 This means that during the process of the extinction of mutants, a few vertices get mutated and if the number of mutants increases, there is a higher chance of them to be fixed.
 Therefore, the initial placement of mutants plays an important role in the extinction of mutants.
-For fixation, unlike extinction, the beginning and the end of the process can have a significant impact on the time fixation time.
+For fixation, unlike extinction, the beginning and the end of the process can have a significant impact on the fixation time.
 At the beginning of the process when few mutants are available, the probability of choosing them to reproduce is low, so it takes a long time for mutants to increase their number.
 Furthermore, with fewer residents in the population, it takes longer time to replace them with one of the mutants' offspring at the end of the process.
-Hence it doesn't matter where the mutant is initially placed because the start and end of the process are equally important for fixation time.
+Hence it doesn't matter where the mutant is initially placed because the start and end of the process are equally important for the fixation time.

 We observe that our analytical expressions are less accurate for smaller values of $r$ and are becoming better as $r$ increases.
 We assumed that the initial mutant degree influences only the probability of transition between one to two and two to three mutants.
 However, there is a possibility that the number of mutants increases and then decreases again to one.
 Hence, the mutant may be different from the starting mutant, leading to an error in our approximation.
 For large $r$, there is a low probability that the number of mutants will decrease to one.
 Therefore, when there are more mutants, they are more likely to increase rather than decrease their number.
 Consequently, our approximation is better for larger $r$.